arief-hidayat/kubernetes/deploy/README.md

 Success.
 Created new volume with volume uuid ba843ca0-40e2-4f05-ae41-2813d6262201
 ```

-Then you can mount all volumes on each node at `/var/lib/kubelet/plugins/kubernetes.io~quobyte` (default plugin directory) using the client daemonset:
+Then you can mount all volumes on each node at `/var/lib/kubelet/plugins/kubernetes.io~quobyte/mnt` (below the default plugin directory) using the client daemonset:

 ```bash
 $ kubectl create -f client-ds.yaml